 For parents trying to understand their tweens and teens: Look to J.K.
 Rowling, Judy Blume and Madeline L’Engle for a good dose of perspective.

-Trying to find the lighter side of life: “Where’d You Go, Bernadette,” by Maria Semple, puts a funny or extreme spin
+Trying to find the lighter side of life: “Where’d You Go, Bernadette,” by Maria Semple, puts a funny or extreme spin on everyday situations.

 When dealing with your own dysfunctional family issues: “The Family Fang,” by Kevin Wilson, is about two grown children whose parents are performance artists.
 Dysfunctional family books can often make you realize that whatever is going on in yours isn’t so terrible.